 The next point of interest was Wichai Prasit Fort, which was built in 1688 as part of a defence line of forts to prevent ships from sailing up the river to attack the then Siamese capital Ayutthaya.
 The fort is now the headquarters of the Royal Thai Navy.
 Painted in brilliant white with mast along with a crow’s nest and above the flag of the Thai Navy.

-More pleasure boats passed us as we seemed to zig-zag up the river calling in to one pier or the other.
+More pleasure boats passed us as we seemed to zig-zag up the river calling into one pier or the other.
 The commentary from the stewards was non-stop, telling us what there was to see at each pier stop.
-With the noise of the boats engines and everything else, there was little chance to make conversation, all we could do was to admire the views as we went.
+With the noise of the boat engines and everything else, there was little chance to make conversation, all we could do was to admire the views as we went.

-We eventually got off at Phra Arthit and decided to cycle south-west along the cycle path that ran along side of the river.
+We eventually got off at Phra Arthit and decided to cycle south-west along the cycle path that ran alongside the river.
 Annie looked wonderful with her yellow, purple, red and blue cycle jersey, kindly provided to her by her caring husband, it probably suited her better than it did me.

 Later, we cycled south-east down Phra Sumert Road for about a kilometre until we hit the junction with Dinso Road.
 From here we could see the Democracy Monument.
 I had known about this monument since the early days of arriving in Thailand, but then it was rather tricky to visit here, so I never been here before.